 First trimester screening involves an ultrasound and blood tests.
 These are low-risk tests.
 But if the tests are not done at the right time during the pregnancy, the results may be wrong.
 For example, this might happen if your due date was miscalculated.
 This can cause unnecessary worry and concern for you and your partner.

 First trimester screening is not 100% accurate.
-It is only a screening test to determine if there is an increased risk of the fetus having a birth defect.
-It also helps to identity those women who may need additional testing or monitoring during your pregnancy.
+It’s only a screening test to see if there is an increased risk for a birth defect.
+It also helps to see if you need more testing or monitoring during your pregnancy.

 False-positive results can show a problem when the fetus is actually healthy.
 False-negative results show a normal result when the fetus actually does have a health problem.

 First trimester screening generally involves the following tests.
 They are done between weeks 10 and 14: